 A growing body of evidence indicates that the Arctic is becoming warmer (Chapman and Walsh 1993) and drier (Oechel et al. 1993, Serreze et al. 2000).
-Long-term satellite and aerial remote sensing observations of a greening Arctic indicate a regional response of increasing vegetation productivity and accelerated sequestration and storage of atmospheric CO2 by tundra vegetation (Myneni et al. 1997, Sturm et al. 2001, Nemani et al. 2003).
+Long-term satellite and aerial remote sensing observations of a greening Arctic indicate a regional response of increasing vegetation productivity and accelerated sequestration and storage of atmospheric CO_2 by tundra vegetation (Myneni et al. 1997, Sturm et al. 2001, Nemani et al. 2003).
 Increasing vegetation productivity may be a direct response to a warming climate (i.e., more favorable temperatures for photosynthesis and longer growing seasons), as well as an indirect response to increased soil decomposition and respiration processes and an accelerating nitrogen cycle.
+Of particular concern is the response of tundra soil carbon pools to warming climate (Lal and Kimble 2000).
+Models are important tools that synthesize information from observation and process studies and can be used to assess the vulnerability of tundra carbon storage to climatic variability and change.

-Of particular concern increased in response to rising temperature during the last several decades, leading to greater storage of carbon in vegetation carbon pools and greater inputs of carbon into the soils of Arctic ecosystems.
-While the models generally agree that R_H is also increasing in response to rising temperature in recent decades, there is variability among the models as to whether R_H is keeping pace with NPP or R_H is lagging NPP.
+Taken together, retrospective analyses of remote sensing and process-based models suggest that Arctic tundra is currently either a small sink or a small source of atmospheric CO2 and that there is substantial interannual and spatial variability in the exchange of CO2.
+The applications of both remote sensing and process-based approaches generally agree that NPP of Arctic tundra has increased in response to rising temperature during the last several decades, leading to greater storage of carbon in vegetation carbon pools and greater inputs of carbon into the soils of Arctic ecosystems.
+While the models generally agree that R{H} is also increasing in response to rising temperature in recent decades, there is variability among the models as to whether R_H is keeping pace with NPP or R_H is lagging NPP.
 Some of the models indicate that there is the potential for R_H to increase more than NPP in response to a sudden rise in temperature in the short term, but that interactions between C and N dynamics cause NPP to increase more than R_H as N is transferred to vegetation as additional biomass and leaf area, and as the composition tundra changes from herbaceous vegetation to shrubs with a larger C:N ratio in response to changes in climate and atmospheric CO2.

 The responses of NPP and R_H during the last several decades are generally consistent with several observational studies.
-Increases in NPP simulated by process-based models over the last several decades are consistent with several remote sensing analyses based on NDVI trends (Myneni et al. 1997, Zhou et al. 2001, Nemani et al. 2003, Jia et al. 2004), which is also consistent with photographic and remote sensing analyses indicating that tundra in Alaska is becoming more shrubby (Sturm et al. 2001a, Silapaswan et al. 2001, Stow et al. 2004).
-Among studies that have examined the growing season CO2 exchange of tundra ecosystems on the North Slope of Alaska 2 over the last several decades, there appears to have been an initial release of CO2 followed by a 3 longer-term response of either decreasing source strength or increasing sink strength for 4 atmospheric CO2 (Oechel et al. 2000b).
-This analysis is consistent with model results indicating 5 that R_H may potentially increase more than NPP in response to a sudden rise in temperature in the 6 short term, but that interactions between C and N dynamics will cause NPP to increase more than temperature also agrees with the findings of Braswell et al. (1997).
+Increases in NPP simulated by processbased models over the last several decades are consistent with several remote sensing analyses based on NDVI trends (Myneni et al. 1997, Zhou et al. 2001, Nemani et al. 2003, Jia et al. 2004), which is also consistent with photographic and remote sensing analyses indicating that tundra in Alaska is becoming more shrubby (Sturm et al. 2001a, Silapaswan et al. 2001, Stow et al. 2004).
+Among studies that have examined the growing-season CO_2 exchange of tundra ecosystems on the North Slope of Alaska over the last several decades, there appears to have been an initial release of CO2 followed by a longer term response of either decreasing source strength or increasing sink strength for atmospheric CO_2 (Oechel et al. 2000a).
+This analysis is consistent with model results indicating that R_H may potentially increase more than NPP in response to a sudden rise in temperature in the short term, but that interactions between C and N dynamics will cause NPP to increase more than R_H over the long term.
+A time lag in the response of CO_2 exchange by ecosystems to increases in temperature also agrees with the findings of Braswell et al. (1997).